-This is weird or a bad reflection of how well search engine ranking company like Alexa computer the stats on various web sites.
+This is weird or a bad reflection of how well search engine ranking company like Alexa computes the stats on various web site’s traffic.
 According to Alexa the top search engine search term used to send people to Fineartamerica.com is “fine art america” at 4.84%.
 That’s fine but the second term is…wait for it…bob ross painting for sale with 2.61%.

 The third most popular search term that sends people to Fine Art America is abstract painting at 1.65% and then in fourth more Bob Ross!

 A full 1.06 head to Fine Art America after searching for “bob ross original painting”!